dcarbone/php-consul-api-bundle/README.md

 [TwigBundle](https://packagist.org/packages/symfony/twig-bundle) in your Symfony app, there are a few functions exposed to you.
 You can see the full list here:
 [PHPConsulAPIExtension](./src/Twig/PHPConsulAPITwigExtension.php#L71).

+## ConsulBag

+If you have multiple named configurations present and want to be able to access them all, one possible way is to utilize the [ConsulBag](./src/Bag/ConsulBag.php) service.
+It is defined as `consul_api.bag`